 FACT All children are vulnerable to sexual harm regardless of their background.

-FACT If a child is being sexually assaulted by a parent, loved-one or caregiver, they will often be confused by the behaviour and struggle with conflicting emotions.
+FACT If a child is being sexually assaulted or exploited by a parent, loved one or caregiver, they will often be confused by the behaviour and struggle with conflicting emotions.
 A child may still view the perpetrator as a loved one and may not outwardly show any anger or resentment towards them.

 FACT 98% of child sexual assault disclosures are found to true (Dympna House, 1998).
 Although children may retract their report, this is commonly due to shame, confusion, fear of consequences or other threats that occur after the initial report has been made.
 It is therefore vital to believe and support the child throughout the entire process.